meireles/spectrolab/vignettes/introduction_to_spectrolab.md

 spec_sub_byidx  = achillea_spec[ 1:3, ]
 ```

 The resolution of some spectra may be different from 1nm, as is the case with SVC.
-In those cases, the best way to subset spectra is using the `min` and `max` argguments for wavelengths:
+In those cases, the best way to subset spectra is using the `min` and `max` arguments for wavelengths:

 ```r